Back to Blog

 Price: Free (6,000 emails/month) / $15/mo for 15,000

 The free tier is generous at 6,000 emails monthly.
 The API handles both transactional and marketing email.
-Deliverability is reasonable.
+Deliverability is reasonable, and the platform includes basic automation and segmentation.

-Where it falls short: Automation is basic.
-Not SaaS-focused.
-The collaborative feature is niche.
+Where it falls short: Automation is basic compared to SaaS-focused tools.
+Not designed for behavioral triggers or product event tracking.
+The collaborative feature, while unique, is niche.

 Best for: Teams who collaborate heavily on email content and want generous free tiers.